 The cycle continues until the student is satisfied with their creation.

 Reinforce the Design Process

 We have a set of posters that you can use in your makerspace or classroom.
 One tip: print two per page so they are half the size of a piece of paper.
 This way, you can place them across the top of a bulletin board dedicated to your makerspace so it looks like a border.
 They come in colour and black and white (so you can print them on coloured paper and save some printing costs).
 Find them in our Resource Library if you are already a member of our email list.
 If you’re not on the list we can send them directly to your inbox.

 The biggest thing we noticed in our students was their ability to persevere and overcome challenges.
 Students were proud when they solved problems-especially when they were able to figure things out all on their own.

-This is especially true when the problems they are solving are authentic real-world problems.
-Your students might the ones who cure cancer or find a way to solve the plastic overuse problem.
+This is especially true when the problems they are solving are authentic, real-world problems.
+Your students might be the ones who cure cancer or find a way to solve the plastic overuse problem.
 All you have to do is allow your students to create and learn.

 So, are you convinced?
 Do you want to create a makerspace in your classroom?
 Not sure where to start?
-Check out this blog post Makerspaces: Where to Start.
+Check out this blog post How to Create an Inviting Makerspace.